v0.1.0

 Selection request formatYesRFC 9396 authorization_details

-Resource server storageNoImplementation choice
+Personal server storageNoImplementation choice

 How connector versioning works

-For connector-based realizations, the resource server stores connector manifests.
+The personal server stores connector manifests.
 A grant references a specific connector by connector_id (a fully qualified URI).
 The manifest has a protocol_version and the connector itself has a version.

 When a connector is updated: